zkweb-framework/ZKWeb.System.Drawing/README.md

 - #1 Save icon file large than 255x255 will cause arithmetic overflow error

-# Warning

-Microsoft will ship their [System.Drawing](https://github.com/dotnet/corefx/tree/master/src/System.Drawing.Common) soon,<br/>
-it's also modified from mono and I believe it's more stable than mine,<br/>
-so this project may discontinue soon after offical System.Drawing available.<br/>

 # How can I get it work?

 On windows, just install package `ZKWeb.System.Drawing` from nuget.